ppaul895/ppaul895/README.md

 # Hello World, I'm Prince ![](https://i.imgur.com/M7Mo1eB.gif)

 Recent CS graduate.
-Mainly versed in Java, JavaScript, and C++.<br>
+Junior developer with a focus on OOP.<br>
 I've developed a passion for programming over the years creating mobile and desktop applications!

 * 🌍  I'm based in New York.